-Standard shipping fees for textbooks and other course materials are included in the Textbook and Software Grant, for those who qualify in the United States (including APO and FPO addresses and P.O. boxes within U.S. territories).
+Standard shipping fees for textbooks and other course materials are included in the University Resource Fee (including APO and FPO addresses and P.O. boxes within U.S. territories).
 A student in another country, or with a physical address inside a U.S. territory, must pay additional shipping charges.
-Expedited shipping, if requested by the student, is an additional cost and is not included in the grant.
+Expedited shipping, if requested by the student, is an additional cost and is not covered by the Resource Fee.